Secure-Embedded-Systems/woot2025-GlitchGluck/example1/physical-exp/README.md

 ## File Descriptions

-This directory contains the scan chain configuration and simulation outputs associated with the fault-free setup.
-These files support analyzing scan input/output behavior and assist in aligning scan data to fault injection or DSTG cycles.
+This directory contains the scan chain configuration before and after the physical attack.

 ### Scan Chain Configuration